CLOSE X

 As you might guess, the illuminations are quite popular and draw crowds.
 But there are numerous places to stay in Heidelberg, ranging from Bed & Breakfasts and small hotels, to the luxurious five-star Europäische Hof, the latter welcoming guests for more than 150 years.

-And if you’re traveling from Frankfurt for the illuminations, or even for a few days, you’re also in luck: Heidelberg is about a 45-minute train ride from Frankfurt’s airport (approximately $22).
+And if you’re traveling from Frankfurt for the illuminations, or even for a few days, you’re also in luck: Heidelberg is about a 45-minute train ride from Frankfurt’s airport (for as little as $11).

 Below Heidelberg Castle, The Wonderful Altstadt